-- Principles of Lending
+- Introduction

-- IT Application in Banking

 - Automated Clearing Systems

 - Electronic Fund Management

-- Real Time Gross Settlement (Rtgs)
+- Real Time Gross Settlement (RTGS)

-- National Electronic Funds Transfer (Neft)
+- National Electronic Funds Transfer (NEFT)

-- Automated Teller Machines (Atms)
+- Automated Teller Machines (ATMs)

 - Electronic Commerce And Banking

 - International Payment Systems

 - Cyber Crimes and Fraud Management

 - LESSON ROUND UP

 - SELF TEST QUESTIONS

 The 20th century witnessed many changes to the International Trade, Banking and Finance on account of new revolution in the Information and Communication Technology.
 Banks across nations have been moving to the e -commerce and e-banking environment.
-On account of these changes banks are able to provide more flexible banking options for their clients, by offering many innovative products and services through ATMs, Credit and Debit Cards, Internet Baking ,Core Banking Solutions etc., While quicker and faster services like convenient banking, any where banking, 24 x7 virtual banking are offered, coupled with guick remittance and funds transfers, on the other hand banks are also exposed to the cyber crimes, on account of more usage of computers and IT enabled services.
+On account of these changes banks are able to provide more flexible banking options for their clients, by offering many innovative products and services through ATMs, Credit and Debit Cards, Internet Baking, Core Banking Solutions etc., While guicker and faster services like convenient banking, any where banking, 24 x7 virtual banking are offered, coupled with quick rem ittance and funds transfers, on the other hand banks are also exposed to the cyber crimes, on account of more usage of computers and IT enabled services.
 Further, in view of cross border transactions, if proper control is not exercised, banks can be used as channels for money laundering as well.